Quantum hardware simulating four-dimensional inelastic neutron scattering

 The excitation energies $E_p$ and the products of spin matrix elements $\langle 0 | s_i^\alpha | p \rangle \langle p |s_j^\beta| 0\rangle$ are the Fourier frequencies and coefficients of dynamical spin-spin correlations functions:

 These are the key ingredients for computing $I({\bf Q},E)$ and constitute the hard task for classical computers.
-Indeed, the calculations of $\mathcal{C}_{ij}^{\alpha\beta}(t)$ for many interesting molecules is presently inconceivable.\\ Here we propose this strategy: (i) use the quantum computer (QC) to simulate $\mathcal{C}_{ij}^{\alpha\beta}(t)$; (ii) extract the excitation energies and products of matrix elements by fitting $\mathcal{C}_{ij}^{\alpha\beta}$ or by performing a classical Fourier transform; and finally (iii) calculate the neutron cross-section on a classical computer by combining the coefficients obtained in (ii) with known quantities such as form factors and position of the ions.
-The core step of this procedure is the simulation of target molecule dynamics to evaluate $\mathcal{C}_{ij}^{\alpha\beta}(t)$ (see below), which on classical computers is limited to few dozens of spins, even in the simplest case of spins 1/2.
+Indeed, the calculations of $\mathcal{C}_{ij}^{\alpha\beta}(t)$ for many interesting molecules is presently unfeasible.
+Here we propose the following strategy: (i) use the quantum computer (QC) to simulate $\mathcal{C}_{ij}^{\alpha\beta}(t)$; (ii) extract the excitation energies and products of matrix elements by fitting $\mathcal{C}_{ij}^{\alpha\beta}$ or by performing a classical Fourier transform; (iii) calculate the neutron cross-section on a classical computer by combining the coefficients obtained in (ii) with known quantities such as form factors and position of the ions.
+The simulation of dynamics on classical computers is limited to few dozens of spins.
 Conversely, such simulation is exponentially (with the number of spins) more efficient on a QC \cite{NoriRMP}.
-The procedure can then be repeated for different sets of Hamiltonian parameters, thus providing a method to fit INS data of complex spin systems.\\ To experimentally test this scheme, we compute with IBM chips the INS cross-section for prototype kinds of spin clusters.
-The so-obtained results show that the procedure is effective and will be extended to larger systems when improved QCs become available.
-Experiments are performed on a 5- (ibmqx4) and 16-qubit (ibmqx5) superconducting processors \cite{PRABlais} composed of fixed-frequency Josephson-junction-based transmon qubits \cite{PRLgates}.
-Qubit control and readout are achieved using individual superconducting coplanar waveguide (CPW), while another set of CPW resonators (quantum buses), organized as in Figs. \ref{fig1}{\bf a} and \ref{fig4}{\bf a} for the 5- and 16-qubit devices provide the necessary inter-qubit connectivity.
-To avoid thermal excitation and dephasing, the qubits are cooled down to 25 mK in a dilution refrigerator and thus initialized in their ground state (see Methods).
-All the experiments were run with a large number of measurements (8192) to reduce noise on the chip.\\ The benchmark molecules are characterized by the Hamiltonian ($N=2, 3$):
+Thanks to the speedup of a quantum processor, the procedure can be repeated many times for different sets of Hamiltonian parameters, thus providing a method to fit INS data of complex spin systems. \\ We experimentally test this method by computing the INS cross-section for prototype spin clusters on IBM chips and address scalability.
+Experiments are performed on 5- (ibmqx4), 16- (ibmqx5) and 20-qubits (ibmq20) superconducting processors \cite{PRABlais} composed of fixed-frequency Josephson-junction-based transmon qubits \cite{PRLgates}.
+Qubit control and readout are achieved using individual superconducting coplanar waveguides (CPW), while another set of CPW resonators (quantum buses), organized as in Fig. \ref{fig1}{\bf a} (for ibmqx4) provide the necessary inter-qubit connectivity.
+Qubits are cooled to 25 mK in a dilution refrigerator and thus initialized in their ground state (see Methods).
+All the experiments were run with a large number of measurements (8192) to reduce noise.\\ The benchmark molecules are characterized by the Hamiltonian ($N=2, 3, 4$):